 Dr. Perkins will make a small hole in the back of the infected tooth to gain access to the pulp chamber.
 Using specialized tools, he will enter the tooth through the small hole, and remove the bacteria and diseased pulp from the pulp of the tooth.
 The tooth will be thoroughly cleaned and prepared for a dental filling.

 Dr. Perkins will inject a biocompatible material called gutta-percha into the tooth to help support the tooth.
 This material will fill the tooth, stabilizing the structure of the tooth and sealing it off from future decay.

 Dr. Perkins will recommend that most patients cover the treated tooth with a dental crown.
 The dental crown can be custom-designed to look and feel like your natural tooth.
 It will also be colored matched to the surrounding teeth so that it blends in naturally.
 The dental crown will be fixed to the root canal tooth to help secure the long-term structure of the tooth.

-Contrary to popular belief, root canals are a routine dental procedure.
+Contrary to popular belief, root canals are a routine dental services procedure.
 Most patients experience little to no discomfort during treatment.
 The pain that is associated with root canal therapy is actually from the swelling and inflammation caused by the infection inside the pulp chamber of the tooth.
 Once Dr. Perkins removes the diseased tissue from the inside of the tooth, most patients will enjoy relief from their pain caused by the infection of the tooth pulp.

 Most patients will need to protect their tooth with a dental crown after a root canal.
 Only on rare occasions will you not need a dental crown.
 A root canal exposes sensitive tooth enamel to the elements.
 Dental crowns are used to protect and support your tooth after a significant portion has been removed.